Creating 3D content for the web 101

 • 3D models display

 To simply display 3D models on a website, you have a large range of options.
 The most known is Sketchfab, which is originally the biggest 3D model library.
-You can use their viewer with their watermark and they also have business solutions.
-Same with Marmoset, more artist-focused but less plug-and-play.

 Sketchfab viewer